datamaunz/jekyll-blog-template/about.md

 ### Why

- I looking forward to  develop my skills to find job opportunity in data engineering.
+ I looking forward to  develop my skills to find job opportunity in full stack developer.

 ### How

-I seeking to learn and practice data engineering and provide my knowledge to the company and the team I work with.
+I seeking to learn and practice full stack developer and provide my knowledge to the company and the team I work with.

 ### What

-At TEA students take a three months intensive training for careers such as Data Engineering.
+At TEA students take a three months intensive training for careers such as full stack developer.

 ### Contact